Frequently Asked Questions and answers are listed below.

 Each research topic is also relatively broad and so there may be a component of a given topic that interests you.

-A. The Research program is free to students who attend a university that has an education partnership with EWB.
-A list of EWB’s university partners can be found on the research project application page .
-If your university is not a partner please contact the Research Coordinator
+A. The Research Challenge is free to students who attend a university that has an education partnership with EWB.
+A list of EWB’s university partners can be found on the research project application page.
+If your university is not a partner, please contact us.

-A. On the research topics web page topics which are available for application are marked with a green tick.
+A. On the Research Challenge webpage, topics which are available for application are marked with a green tick.
 Those that have already been assigned are marked with a red cross.
-If you are desperate to work on a project that has already been assigned please contact EWB’s research coordinator.
+If you are desperate to work on a project that has already been assigned, please contact us.

-A. Please fill out the form below with your question and EWB will get back to you
+A. Please fill out the form below with your question and we will get back to you shortly.